 "I give you a new command: Love one another.
 Just as I have loved you, you are also to love one another." — John 13:34

-The Houston's First family at The Loop Campus will remember Jesus' sacrifice at our Broken For You service on Thu, Mar 29, as we gather in praise, prayer, and preparation for Easter.
-The evening will include observance of the Lord's Supper, and we'll receive a special benevolence offering for Living Water International.
+The Houston's First family at The Loop Campus will remember Jesus' sacrifice at our Broken For You service on Thu, Apr 18, as we gather in praise, prayer, and preparation for Easter with guest speaker Dr. James Tour.
+The evening will include observance of the Lord's Supper, and we'll receive a special benevolence offering.